DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ### Teacher training courses

 Your teacher training course might be provided by a university, school, college or group of schools.

-Courses can be school-led or university-led.
-School-led courses typically have more time based in schools.
-Speak to the course provider for more information.

 As part of selecting your teacher training course, you will need to decide if you want to train to teach at a primary or secondary level.
 [Learn about deciding who to teach](/train-to-be-a-teacher/who-do-you-want-to-teach).